Adil Khan (scholar): Biography

-Death and funeral
+Death

-On 10 October 2020, while returning from the Jamia Darul Uloom, Karachi where he met Muhammad Taqi Usmani, Khan had stopped his Toyota Vigo car near a shopping center in Shah Faisal Colony to purchase some sweets.
+On 10 October 2020, while returning from the Jamia Darul Uloom, Karachi where he met Taqi Usmani, Khan had stopped his Toyota Vigo car near a shopping center in Shah Faisal Colony to purchase some sweets.
 Some unidentified gunmen opened fire on the car and fled.
 He was shifted to Liaquat National Hospital, where he was pronounced dead on arrival.
 Saeed Ghani condemned the attack and expressed sorrow on Khan's death.
 Ghani said that, "the attack on the scholar was a "conspiracy to disturb the situation in Sindh, especially Karachi".

 The Prime Minister of Pakistan, Imran Khan condemned the killing of Khan and accused India of creating Shia-Sunni division in Pakistan.
 The Chief of Army Staff, Pakistan, Qamar Javed Bajwa also condemned the assassination of Khān, terming it as "an attempt to foment unrest" by enemies of Pakistan.

+Memorial

 Khan's funeral prayer was offered in the Hub Chowki branch of Farooqia seminary on Sunday, 11 October 2020.
-It was led by his brother Ubaidullāh Khālid and attended by Muhammad Rafi Usmani, Muhammad Taqi Usmani, Muhammad Hanif Jalandhari, Aurangzaib Farooqi, Abdul Ghafoor Haideri and Atā-ur-Rahmān.
+It was led by his brother Ubaidullāh Khālid and attended by Rafi Usmani, Taqi Usmani, Muhammad Hanif Jalandhari, Awrangzib Faruqi, Abdul Ghafoor Haideri and Atā-ur-Rahmān.
 He was buried next to the grave of his father Saleemullah Khan.